Vickers VC10: 2000s

+A VC10 tanker refuelling two Eurofighter Typhoons of No. 29 Squadron over RAF Akrotiri, 2004.
+A Panavia Tornado follows in the background.

 Following the 2006 North Korean nuclear test, a pair of VC10s were dispatched to Okinawa, Japan to undertake nuclear debris tests; this unusual task was performed using specialised sampling pods which replace the refuelling pods equipped as standard.
 During Operation Ellamy, Britain's contribution to the 2011 military intervention in Libya, a small number of VC10s were dispatched to bases in the Mediterranean and were used to refuel NATO strike aircraft being used in the theatre.

 The VC10 and Lockheed TriStar tanker/transports were replaced in RAF service by the Airbus A330 MRTT Voyager under the Future Strategic Tanker Aircraft Project.
 The type's final flights in RAF service took place on 20 September 2013, the final refuelling sortie was followed by a tour of the UK.
 On 24 September, ZA150 made its last flight to Dunsfold Aerodrome for preservation at the Brooklands Museum, while ZA147 arrived at Bruntingthorpe on 25 September.